Skip to content

 1. Cross the Ali Pasha bridge near Gjirokastër

 In the early 19th century, the Ali Pasha Bridge formed a component of a wider aqueduct system.
-Presently, while there is no water present, the site boasts a scenic canyon and the bridge itself.
+While there is no water, the site boasts a scenic canyon and the bridge itself.
 This bridge has gained popularity because local shepherds and their flocks use it regularly, typically crossing it about an hour before sunset.

 However, even if you don’t encounter the shepherds, the area remains a breathtaking destination worth exploring.
 It is conveniently located just 30 minutes away from the center of Gjirokaster.